ErhanCetin/k8s-smooth-transition/README.md

 > - in local : http://localhost:8162/admin

 #### News Consumer Service
-   - It is written by golang to fetch the news from activemq and write them down to mongo db.
+   - It is written with golang to fetch the news from activemq and write them down to mongo db.

 #### Mongodb Service
    - It is used by new consumer to put news in it.